Grant County, North Dakota Property Taxes

 Property taxes in Grant County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Carson or another part of Grant County, knowing local tax details benefits homeowners and investors.
+Whether you live in Grant County or another part of Grant County, knowing local tax details benefits homeowners and investors.

 Grant County, North Dakota Property Tax Bill Calculator